Big-Sands/adhd.ge/articles/contents-en.md

 F90.0, F90.1, F90.2, F90.8, F90.9.

 # How to treat ADHD?
-The simplest and the most effective treatment for ADHD is treatment by medication.
-ADHD is caused by the lack of specific neurotransmitters, norepinephrine (and/or dopamine) in brain and by treating this by daily medication is how you treat ADHD.
+ADHD is caused by a deficiency of specific neurotransmitters in the brain, norepinephrine and/or dopamine, and is treated by daily correction using medication.
+Medicines that are not available in Georgia for an unknown reason.

-There are non-medication methods, "therapy", but if it helps, (especially without combining it with medication), there would be no demand for medication.
+There is a non-medicated methods, "therapy", but it is often combined with medication.
-This "therapy" cannot fix the the neurotransmitter disbalance.
+The main purpose of therapy is to deal with minor problems that medication cannot deal with.

+Therapy without medication is not the primary treatment for ADHD.
+Because the effectiveness of this is often questionable, it is a very long process, it takes months, while the medicine (stimulant) works in half an hour, the long process also means many visits to the psychiatrist, which will be very expensive in total, and this non-drug "therapy" cannot correct the imbalance of neurotransmitters by itself.

 According to one article "The view that attention deficit can be overcome by willpower is as cynical as advising a blind person to see by changing their lifestyle."

-The equivalent of blindness for this "therapy" would be to help the blind person live with his other senses (hearing, smell, touch, thermoception, etc.), but the main problem would not be solved.
+The equivalent of blindness for this "therapy" would be to help the blind person live with his other senses (hearing, smell, touch, etc.), but the main problem would not be solved.
 This will simply be an attempt to avoid the problem.

+(NOTE: I need help rewriting this section to be as objective and factually accurate as possible.)

 # Other sources of information.
 I am not a doctor, not a psychiatrist, so, bellow I list other sources that go more in depth about ADHD.